Who Is Considered to Be a Frontline Worker?

 Feedback from Employees On Different Issues

 Employees are more than just tools to the business as they can make or mar the organization.
 Consequently, bringing them into the management of the organization, especially as regards making decisions that affect the way they work, will undoubtedly help get feedback from the major resource – humans.
-One of such feedbacks, as it relates to workplace process, include digital and technological advancements, including intranet software, cloud computing, and the likes.
+One of such feedbacks, as it relates to workplace processes, include digital and technological advancements, including intranet software, cloud computing, and the likes.
 It might surprise you to know that despite businesses putting in place tech-driven solutions, some of such tools are not particularly helpful and compatible with the operations of the organization.
 Statistics from the Harvard Business Review study revealed that 86% of those surveyed say their frontline employees require better technology tools.
 The figures reveal two things - digital transformation is not only for desk workers and some of the tools offered do not meet the needs of employees.
 Utilizing an employee feedback tool can play a pivotal role in elevating frontline worker engagement by providing a structured platform for communication, empowering employees to share their insights, and facilitating a continuous feedback loop that contributes to their professional growth and satisfaction.

 Employee engagement helps to resolve many of the problems that relate to incompatible resources.
 On the other hand, it also helps to bring to bear the concerns of workers on other aspects of their work, especially as regards work-life balance.